orbeon/orbeon-forms-doc/configuration/properties/form-builder.md

 </property>
 ```

-### Action buttons on the Form Builder detail page
+### Action buttons on the Form Builder Detail page

-This controls which buttons appear on the Form Builder detail page.
+This controls which buttons appear on the Form Builder Detail page.

 ```xml
 <property as="xs:string"  name="oxf.fr.detail.buttons.orbeon.builder">